rossnichols/LibSerialize/README.md

     table encountered during serialization.
 The function must return true for the pair to be serialized.
 It may be called multiple times on a table for the same key/value pair.
 See notes on reeentrancy and table modification.
+* `writer`: `any` (default nil)
+  * If specified, the object referenced by this field will be checked to see if it implements the [Writer protocol].
+If so, the functions it defines will be used to control how serialized data is written.

 If an option is unspecified in the table, then its default will be used.
 This means that if an option `foo` defaults to true, then:
 * `myOpts.foo = false`: option `foo` is false
 * `myOpts.foo = nil`: option `foo` is true

+## Writer Protocol
+The library supports customizing how byte strings are written during the serialization process through the use of an object that implements the "Writer" protocol.
+This enables advanced use cases such as batched or throttled serialization via coroutines, or streaming the data to a target instead of processing it all in one giant chunk.

+Any value stored on the `writer` key of the options table passed to the `SerializeEx()` function will be inspected and indexed to search for the following keys.
+If the required keys are all found, all operations provided by the writer will override the default behaviors otherwise implemented by the library.
+Otherwise, the writer is ignored and not used for any operations.

+* `WriteString`: `function(writer, str)` (required)
+  * This function will be called each time the library submits a byte string that was created as result of serializing data.

+    If this function is not supplied, the supplied `writer` is considered incomplete and will be ignored for all operations.

+* `Flush`: `function(writer)` (optional)
+  * If specified, this function will be called at the end of the serialization process.
+It may return any number of values - including zero - all of which will be passed through to the caller of `SerializeEx()` verbatim.

+    The default behavior if this function is not specified - and if the writer is otherwise valid - is a no-op that returns no values.

 ## Customizing table serialization: